ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 This sheet is for the grant information that needs to be formatted as 360Giving data.
 The source data is copied and pasted from a file exported from your grants management system or an existing file that holds your data.

 - **fixed_data**
 This sheet is for the ‘fixed’ information that is needed to create your 360Giving data.
-These are unlikely to be in your source data, such as the currency, your own organisation name, organisation identifier and Publisher prefix – eg 360G-ExampleFunder.
+These are unlikely to be in your source data, such as the currency, your own organisation name, organisation identifier and Publisher prefix.

 - **360_data**
 In the top row of this sheet are the 360Giving headers that align with the data you intend to publish.
-From the second row down, there are a range of formulas which combine the source data and fixed data from the first two sheets to create 360Giving formatted data.
+From the second row, there are a range of formulas which combine the source data and fixed data from the first two sheets to create 360Giving formatted data.

-Any changes in content of the data in the **source_data** or **fixed_data** sheets will automatically be picked up in the 360_data sheet.
+By using formulas to convert the data, it means any changes in content of the data in the **source_data** or **fixed_data** sheets will automatically be picked up in the 360_data sheet.

-The tool is colour coded so the **10 core fields** in the 360Giving Data Standard are highlighted green, and the **recommended** fields are highlighted yellow.
+Conversion tools have been set up to work with data exported from a range of grants management systems, including all the systems listed [above.](https://standard.threesixtygiving.org/en/new-docs-style/guidance/prepare-data/#funders-with-a-grants-management-system)

-For further guidance about setting up and using a conversion tool, please contact the 360Giving Helpdesk via <support@threesixtygiving.org>.
+To find out about whether using a conversion tool would be appropriate for your organisation, please contact the 360Giving Helpdesk via <support@threesixtygiving.org>.

 ## Setting up Salesforce for 360Giving data publishing
 Some Salesforce grantmaking systems that are managed by consultants and have basic 360Giving data exporting functions built-in, so check with your Salesforce administrator or technical support provider to find out if this is the case for your organisation.
 Even with this built-in functionality there will be extra steps to customise your system to allow you to export the full range of fields you have decided to publish.